Swan maiden: Literary fairy tales (Kunstmärchen) and other works

-The Swan maiden story is believed to have been the basis for the ballet Swan Lake, in which a young princess, Odette and her maidens are under the spell of an evil sorcerer, Von Rothbart, transforming them into swans by day.
+The Swan Maiden story is believed to have been the basis for the ballet Swan Lake, in which a young princess, Odette, and her maidens are under the spell of an evil sorcerer, Von Rothbart, who transforms them into swans by day.
 By night, they regain their human forms and can only be rescued if a young man swears eternal love and faithfulness to the Princess.
 When Prince Siegfried swears his love for Odette, the spell can be broken, but Siegfried is tricked into declaring his love for Von Rothbart's daughter, Odile, disguised by magic as Odette, and all seems lost.
 But the spell is finally broken when Siegfried and Odette drown themselves in a lake of tears, uniting them in death for all eternity.
 While the ballet's revival of 1895 depicted the swan-maidens as mortal women cursed to turn into swans, the original libretto of 1877 depicted them as true swan-maidens: fairies who could transform into swans at will.
-Several animated films based on the ballet, including The Swan Princess and Barbie of Swan Lake depict the lead heroines as being under a spell and both are eventually rescued by their Princes.
+Several animated films based on the ballet, including The Swan Princess and Barbie of Swan Lake, depict the lead heroines as being under a spell and their Princes eventually rescue both.

 The Swan Princess rides upon the waves of Buyan.
 Illustration by Boris Zvorykin.

 The magical swan also appears in Russian poem The Tale of Tsar Saltan (1831), by Alexander Pushkin.
-The son of the titular Tsar Saltan, Prince Gvidon and his mother are cast in the sea in a barrel and wash ashore in a mystical island.
+The son of the titular Tsar Saltan, Prince Gvidon, and his mother are cast in the sea in a barrel and wash ashore on a mystical island.
 There, the princeling grows up in days and becomes a fine hunter.
-Prince Gvidon and his mother begin to settle in the island thanks to the help of a magical swan called Princess Swan, and in the end of the tale she transforms into a princess and marries Prince Gvidon.
+Prince Gvidon and his mother begin to settle on the island thanks to the help of a magical swan called Princess Swan, and in the end of the tale she transforms into a princess and marries Prince Gvidon.